currys-co-uk/codeceptjs-resemblehelper/README.md

 ### createSubFoldersInBaseFolder flag for creating sub folders

 With set `createSubFoldersInBaseFolder` as `true` in the config you can affect creating sub folders for base images.
 This flag is helpful if you have a lot of base images (e.g. more than 200) and `/baseFolder` is not providing an easy survey for your eyes.
-Sub folder in `/baseFolder` is named as max 50 chars of test `Scenario` title.
+For sub folder name in `/baseFolder` is used the first 50 chars of test `Scenario` title.
 Sub folder name is also correctly parsed for disallowed chars in Windows/Mac.
 E.g.

 ```js